Torram/magic-docs/docs/Client-Development/Tokens/getRefreshToken.md

 }
 ```
 ### getRefreshToken
-Function that returns a stored refreshToken or a newly updated refreshToken if the stored refreshToken has 25 to 30 days from created.
+Function that returns a stored refreshToken or a newly updated refreshToken if the stored refreshToken has 25 to 30 days from being created.

 ```tsx
 import { tokenErrors } from './tokenErrors';